Jan Łukasiewicz: Life

-He finished his gymnasium studies in philology and in 1897 went on to Lemberg University, where he studied philosophy and mathematics.
+He finished his gymnasium studies in philology and in 1897 went on to Lwów University, where he studied philosophy and mathematics.
 He was a pupil of the philosopher Kazimierz Twardowski.

 In 1902, he received a Doctor of Philosophy degree under the patronage of Emperor Franz Joseph I of Austria, who gave him a special doctoral ring with diamonds.

 He spent three years as a private teacher, and in 1905, he received a scholarship to complete his philosophy studies at the University of Berlin and the University of Louvain in Belgium.

 Łukasiewicz continued studying for his habilitation qualification and in 1906 submitted his thesis to the University of Lemberg.
 That year, he was appointed a lecturer at the University of Lemberg, where he was eventually appointed Extraordinary Professor by Emperor Franz Joseph I. He taught there until the First World War.

 In 1915, he was invited to lecture as a full professor at the University of Warsaw, which the German occupation authorities had reopened after it had been closed down by the Tsarist government in the 19th century.

 In 1919, Łukasiewicz left the university to serve as Polish Minister of Religious Denominations and Public Education in Paderewski's government until 1920. Łukasiewicz led the development of a Polish curriculum replacing the Russian, German and Austrian curricula that had been used in partitioned Poland.
 The Łukasiewicz curriculum emphasized the early acquisition of logical and mathematical concepts.

 In 1928, he married Regina Barwińska.

 He remained a professor at the University of Warsaw from 1920 until 1939, when the family house was destroyed by German bombs, and the university was closed by the German occupation.
 He had been a rector of the university twice during which Łukasiewicz and Stanisław Leśniewski had founded the Lwów–Warsaw school of logic, which was later made famous internationally by Alfred Tarski, who had been a student of Leśniewski.